outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 ### <a name="serverMethods" /> Server methods

 But it can get better than that!
 In 95% cases you will use [server methods](/tutorials/server-methods) for caching purposes, because it reduces boilerplate to minimum.
-Let's rewrite the previous example using a server method:
+Here's a rewrite of the previous example using a server method:

 ```javascript
 const start = async () => {